 - 3 egg whites

-- 2. Mix cream cheese, sugar and cinnamon until blended.
-Add ricotta cheese and egg whites; mix well (but don't over-mix).
-Add chocolate chips.
+- In mixing bowl, mix cream cheese, sugar and cinnamon until well blended.
+Add ricotta cheese and egg whites, mixing just until blended.

 (thanks Winnie, for asking) Cannoli are an Italian dessert.
 The filling is similar to the this pie filling, but is served in a pastry shell shaped into a tube.
 The word cannoli means “little tube.”